KittyGiraudel/sass-guidelines/index.md

 # Conditional statements

 You probably already know that Sass provides conditional statements via the `@if` and `@else` directives.
 Unless you have some medium to complex logic in your code, there is no need for conditional statements in your everyday stylesheets.
-Actually, the mainly exist for libraries and frameworks.
+Actually, they mainly exist for libraries and frameworks.

 Anyway, if you ever find yourself in need of them, please respect the following guidelines: